 Pipeline Testing

-The pipeline must be pressurized to 1000 kPa for minimum duration of 1 hour before connecting to pumps, tanks etc. and before commencing back filling.
+The pipeline must be pressurized to 600kPa for minimum duration of 1 hour before connecting to pumps, tanks etc. This must all be done with all equipment subjected to the test exposed, in other words before backfilling.
 Compressed air or nitrogen may be used for this purpose.
 DO NOT use product or water.
-If the pipeline is connected to the pump, disconnect the pipeline at the closest joint to the pump and pressure test at 1000 kPa.
+Due consideration must be given to all piping and piping component design parameters, and these can never be exceeded during pipeline testing.

 Notice of intention to test must be furnished to Sasol Project Specialist at least 2 days before test is due to be performed.
 Sasol Project specialist must invite the Chief Fire Officer to witness the integrity testing of the installation.
 While the pipeline is under pressure, a soapy water solution is to be applied to all joints to detect leaks.
 Any deviations during the test must be rectified by the service provider in the presence of all parties concerned.